The Archive.

 The old school was represented by Suzi Quatro , Black Sabbath, with Reading fave Ian Gillan in place of uncle Ozzy on vocals.
 Reading 83 was also notable for the last ever festival performance by Reading institution Thin Lizzy.

-Although this was by no means the classic and highly potent Lizzy of the mid to late 70s , the crowd were kind and gave Lynott , Moore and co a highly emotional sendoff, almost as if they knew this would be last time they would see the boys back in town...
+Although this was by no means the classic and highly potent Lizzy of the mid to late 70s , the crowd were kind and gave Lynott and co a highly emotional sendoff, as they knew this would be last time that the boys WOULD be back in town...

 The weather was warm all weekend, but the welcome wasn't warm for Steel Pulse.
 They were bottled by a biker element in the audience and were forced to retire early into their set ... not the first time this had happened to a reggae act at Reading , this had occurred back in the mid seventies when the Mighty Diamonds and Uroy were bottled and subject to racist taunts by a section of the audience in 1976 .